 - 1964-1969: St. Paul (Norristown, PA)

 - 1979-1980: Old St. Mary’s (Philadelphia, PA)

 - 1985-1989: St. Laurence (Upper Darby, PA)

 - 1994-1995: Leave of Absence (Villa St. John Vianney)

 Summary of Sexual Abuse Allegations against Father Thomas Shea:

-In October 1994, the Archdiocese of Philadelphia received two reports that Shea sexually abused underaged boys during his assignments at St. Helena and St. Joseph in the 1970s.
+Father Thomas Shea was ordained a priest in 1964 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in October 1994, two allegations that Shea sexually abused underaged boys during his assignments at St. Helena and St. Joseph in the 1970s were reported to church officials.
 He was removed from ministry and placed on a health-related leave of absence.
 Shea was sent to Villa St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania.

 In 2002, the Archdiocese of Philadelphia received a third allegation against Shea.
 This report indicated he abused four boys during his time at St. Joseph in the mid-1970s.
 More than two years later, the Archdiocese finally restricted Shea’s ministry; in October 2004, Shea voluntarily surrendered his priestly faculties to forgo the Vatican penal process and defrocking.
 He made a canonical “plea bargain” to accept a life of “prayer and penance” instead.